BAIKLAB-Admin/SeeDiff/README.md

 text
-# SeeDiff: Simultaneous Image and Segmentation Mask Generation
+# SeeDiff: Off-the-Shelf Seeded Mask Generation from Diffusion Models

-**SeeDiff** is a training-free framework that leverages the internal attention mechanisms of **Stable Diffusion** to simultaneously generate high-quality images and their corresponding precision segmentation masks.
+**SeeDiff** is a training-free model that leverages the internal attention mechanisms of **Stable Diffusion** to simultaneously generate high-quality images and their corresponding precision segmentation masks.
 By aggregating cross-attention and self-attention maps directly from the diffusion process, SeeDiff extracts semantic layouts without any additional supervision.

 ---